Mr. James Lopez, Director of Housing Assistance

-David Jordan is a co-founder of the organization and a 12-year Veteran with the National Guard.
-He went in as a PFC (Private First Class) and ranked up to SGT (Sergeant).
-He served as a communications Soldier and Communications Signal Maintenance Chief for a Signal Brigade while with the 138th Signal Company and served as a combat medic with a medical company during one combat tour to Iraq.
-While in the military, he became a certified Army instructor and helped train hundreds of Soldiers the survival skills needed during their upcoming combat tours.
+Mr. David Jordan, co-founder of the WGY6 organization and a proud 12-year Veteran with the National Guard.
+His service began as a PFC (Private First Class), earning his way to ranking as SGT (Sergeant).
+David served as a communications Soldier and Communications Signal Maintenance Chief for a Signal Brigade while with the 138th Signal Company, and served as a combat medic with a medical company during one combat tour to Iraq.
+While in the military, he became a certified Army instructor who in turn conducted survival skills training of hundreds of Soldiers to prepare them for their pending combat tours

 David has amassed an excess of 20 years of combined management experience that spans over his military and civilian careers.
 With more than 25 years of customer service in a variety of industries, David is well versed in communication and presentation to small and large audiences that include peers, leaders and citizens alike.